Vazzi/VJAutocomplete/Readme.md

 --------
 It is a basic autocomplete that helps user with writing.
 Very simmilar to classic web autocompletes.

-Written in Objective-C (Swift comming soon).
+Written in Objective-C and Swift.
+You can choose which one to use.

 How it works